Eric Bols: Second World War

 Not long afterwards, Bols was unexpectedly offered the command of the 6th Airborne Division by Field Marshal Sir Bernard Montgomery, commander of the 21st Army Group on the Western Front.
 Surprised by the news, he later claimed that, "I nearly fell backwards."
 Prior to this, Bols had not previously commanded a military formation as large as a division.
 Bols took command shortly before Christmas of 1944, superseding the previous General Officer Commanding (GOC), Major General Richard Gale, who had raised the division in May 1943 and commanded it during Operation Tonga, the British airborne landings in Normandy some six months earlier.
 He was granted the acting rank of major-general from 6 December 1944.
 The division was composed of the 3rd Parachute Brigade, under Brigadier James Hill, the 5th Parachute Brigade, under Brigadier Nigel Poett, and the 6th Airlanding Brigade, under Brigadier Edwin Flavell (although he was soon replaced by Brigadier Hugh Bellamy), along with various other supporting units.
 When Bols took command the division was back in the United Kingdom, expecting a quiet Christmas training and reorganising after being withdrawn from Normandy, where it had suffered heavy casualties, in September.
 However, with the situation in the Ardennes deteriorating the division was instead sent to Belgium and thrown into the Battle of the Bulge, the largest battle fought on the Western Front during the Second World War, to support American forces in repelling the German counter-offensive between December 1944 and January 1945, one of only a small number of British formations to be engaged in the predominantly-American battle.
 The 6th Airborne Division conducted a counter-attack, beginning on 3 January alongside other British units, advancing against fierce German resistance until the division linked up with elements of Lieutenant General George S. Patton's U.S. Third Army.

 The division was not engaged in heavy fighting and was withdrawn back to England towards the end of February to prepare for its next mission.
-Bols then commanded the division as it participated in Operation Varsity, the airborne assault over the Rhine, serving alongside the U.S. 17th Airborne Division, commanded by Major General William M. Miley, both under command of Major General Matthew Ridgway's U.S. XVIII Airborne Corps, in March 1945.
-He landed with the divisional glider troops in the initial phases of the operation, commanding from the front, and received both a Bar to his DSO and the American Silver Star (upon the recommendation of Major General Ridgway, the corps commander) as a result.
-Despite sustaining heavy casualties, Ridgway wrote about the operation, stating that:
+Bols then commanded the division as it participated in Operation Varsity, the Allied airborne assault over the Rhine, which the Allied armies has by now reached and were preparing to cross.
+Serving alongside the 6th Airborne Division was the U.S. 17th Airborne Division, commanded by Major General William M. Miley, both of which were serving under the command of Major General Matthew Ridgway's U.S. XVIII Airborne Corps.
+Bols landed with the divisional glider troops in the initial phases of the operation and commanded from the front, for which he received both a Bar to his DSO and the American Silver Star (upon the recommendation of Ridgway, the corps commander) as a result.
+Despite both divisions sustaining heavy casualties, Ridgway wrote about the operation, stating that: